 How to Get There

 Flying into London is a reasonable endeavor as flights to Aberdeen and Inverness are just an hour and a half away.
 From there, you can bus or drive to the desired area of the park.
 Trains also run regularly from London to either side of the park (Royal Deeside in the east; Dalwhinnie and Aviemore in the west).
 The east coast and west coast of the Highlands even have long distance footpaths to the Cairngorms for the most ambitious travelers!

-What's the country code for the Cairngorms region?
+What's the country code for the Scotland region?

-When is the best time to travel to Cairngorms for Rock Climbing?
+When is the best time to travel to Scotland for Rock Climbing?

 Climbing in the Cairngorms is commonly enjoyed in the summer months from June to September.
 It can be climbed year round, though winter trips can include ice climbing and more substantial mountaineering tactics.